petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 ##### Tips & Tricks
 - This value should always be significantly slower than your `$25` search rate.
-- If your homing position is inconsistent between cycles, try lowering this value.
+- If your homing position is inconsistent between cycles, try lowering this value, or add homing passes with `$43`

 ---